ThibH/python-challenges/README.md

 ## Nomenclature ##
 Each challenge is numeroted (01, 02, 03...).
 You can then find a first markdown file containing the instructions for the challenges.
-And then a python file or folder containing the solution to the challenge.
+And then a python folder containing all the possible solutions to the challenge.

-The name of the files or folders MUST be formated like so:
+The name of the files / folders MUST be formated like so:
 01-name_of_the_challenge-instructions.md
-01-name_of_the_challenge-solution.py
+01-name_of_the_challenge-solution

 The name of the challenge is formated in lowercase, with each word being separated by underscores.
 The name of the file start with the numbering and ends with either -instructions or -solution.